 What costs qualify as R&D?

-There are two categories of qualifying expenditure
+The two categories of qualifying activity are:

 - Activities which directly contribute to R&D